Illinois Gives

 Can I donate to directly support the work of The Community Foundation?

 Yes.
-We have several existing funds available which support our work and would be happy to discuss these with you.
+We have several existing funds available that support our work and we would be happy to discuss these with you.

 Are there limits or caps on the credit?